 - Participants can complete their learning objectives and video challenges during non-selling time

 - Program designers, sales management or training professionals can easily develop sales training content through video-challenges that are tailored to your real selling situations

 - Coaching and feedback can happen asynchronously, allowing managers to provide feedback without interrupting other critical job tasks

 Honest discussions around cost and return on investment for sales training have been skirted for far too long.
-You shouldn’t have to use creative accounting to support the case for a positive ROI for your sales training program.
+You shouldn’t have to use creative accounting to support the case for a positive sales training ROI for your program.
 On the other side of the table, executives shouldn’t have to resign themselves to writing off the high price of sales training as a “necessary evil” associated with supporting the long-term success of their sales teams.

 New video practice technology now allows companies to marry the benefits of sales training with the need for prudent cost management.
-Thanks to these developments, there is a new energy around the topic of sales training with many companies achieving the aspirational goal of cost efficiency and program effectiveness.
+Thanks to these developments, there is a new energy around the topic of sales training ROI with many companies achieving the aspirational goal of cost efficiency and program effectiveness.

 To learn more about our sales training methodology, find out what it takes to make sales training effective.

 Ralph is a partner with The Brevet Group, and for 20 years he has led sales performance teams in the United States and Asia.
 Recently he also served as a sales leader in both the media and technology industries.
 Ralph’s work has focused on a unique blend of management consulting and sales enablement to help companies execute their sales strategies.
 Prior to this role, Ralph was the APAC sales effectiveness leader at Mercer.